Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Diane's Question: If the father's name is not on the birth certificate, can he just come in and take the child?

-Brette's Answer: In order to have the legal right to spend time with the child, the father needs to have an order that grants him custody or visitation.
+Brette's Answer: In order to have the legal right to spend time with the child, the biological father needs to have an order that grants him custody or visitation.
 The only exception to this would be if the child was born while you were married to each other, then you each have an equal legal right to the child until a court decides otherwise.
-If however he was not named as the father on the birth certificate, he has no right to your child without first petitioning the court for a paternity test. » Return to top
+If however he was not named as the father on the child's birth certificate, he has no right to your child without first petitioning the court for a paternity test.

-Do I have full custody if he's not on the birth certificate?
+Do I have full custody if he isn't listed on the birth certificate?

 Sandra's Question: I have a 10 month old baby.
 The father's name is not on the birth certificate, but he admits that the baby is his.
 Do I need like an affidavit of parental rights to have full custody of our child?